LG C5 vs LG C4: what’s the difference, and which one should you buy?

 A significant change in the 2025 line-up is LG's move away from MLA (Micro Lens Array) technology entirely.
 While neither the C4 nor C5 feature MLA panels, it's worth noting that LG has now shifted to new Four-Stack OLED technology for its premium models, though this is reserved for the G5 and M5 rather than the C5.

 Both models use WOLED panels with LG's Brightness Booster technology, though the C5 is claimed to offer some brightness improvements through panel and processing enhancements.
-However, it's important to note that the smaller 42-inch and 48-inch versions of the C5 won't see the same brightness benefits as their larger siblings, with LG removing mention of the Brightness Booster feature from these sizes in their CES demonstrations.
-This follows the same pattern as the C4, where smaller sizes offered reduced brightness performance compared to their larger siblings.
+However, it's important to note that the smaller 42-inch and 48-inch versions of the C5 won't see the same brightness levels as their larger siblings – this follows the same pattern as the C4.

 LG C5 vs LG C4: sound quality and smart features

 The C4 marked a significant improvement in audio performance over its predecessor, with notably better dynamics and weight compared to the C3.
-While still not matching the performance of a dedicated soundbar, the C4's sound quality earned praise, particularly when using the AI Sound mode which delivered good punch and volume levels without the aggressive sharpness of previous models.
+But with the newer C5, we were expecting more.

-As for the C5, it carries over the virtual 11.1.2 surround sound processing from the C4, and introduces an enhanced AI Sound Pro feature with improved voice remastering for dialogue clarity.
-However, we'll need to wait for hands-on testing to see whether these updates bring meaningful improvements to overall audio performance.
+The C5 carries over the virtual 11.1.2 surround sound processing from the C4, and introduces an enhanced AI Sound Pro feature with improved voice remastering for dialogue clarity.
+However, our C5 audio testing reveals merely adequate performance from its integrated speakers.
+While dialogue is clear enough for casual viewing, the overall presentation lacks the dynamic range and impact that premium content deserves.

 LG C5 vs LG C4: verdict

-Based on early impressions, the C5 appears to represent a careful (if not groundbreaking) evolution of the C4's winning formula, rather than a revolutionary upgrade.
-The new processor brings potentially welcome AI and picture quality enhancements, while the redesigned remote (where available) offers something new..
+Based on our testing, the C5 represents a careful evolution of the C4's winning formula, rather than a truly dramatic upgrade.
+The new processor brings welcome AI and picture quality enhancements – particularly in terms of brightness and colour performance in darker scenes – while the redesigned remote (where available), offers something physically new.

 However, with the core OLED panel technology remaining similar, the decision between these models may ultimately come down to pricing.
-The C4 has proven itself as an excellent performer, and with likely price reductions as the C5 launches, it could represent exceptional value for money.
-Those who prioritise having the latest features and AI capabilities might want to wait for the C5, but they should expect to pay a premium for these incremental improvements.
+The C4 has proven itself as an excellent performer, and with significant price reductions now available, it could represent exceptional value for money.
+Those who prioritise having the latest features and AI capabilities might want to opt for the C5, but they should expect to pay a premium for these incremental improvements.

 MORE: